-While it is important that your kids focus on their studies, it is just as important that they also involve in extra-curricular activities.
-Sacramento kids activities after school are an excellent way to extend your child’s time at school.
+While it is important that your kids focus on their studies, it is just as important that they are also involved in extra-curricular activities.
+After school programs are an excellent way to extend your child’s time at school.
 Activities can range from clubs to even classes that help students with their homework.
-The benefits of sending your child to after school programs can range from better school performance to meeting new friends.
+The benefits of sending your child to any of these types of school activities can range from better school performance to meeting new friends.
 Here are some suggestions that might find very useful for your kids.

 Every school always has its own list of sports activities, and a lot of them specialize in certain sports.
 Depending on what sport your child is interested in, enrolling them at a specific sports program can help develop their physical ability even to more competitive levels.

 Whether it’s drawing, painting, writing, singing, playing instruments, art can bring out the more creative side in your child.
 Schools always have art programs that bring together like-minded artists from all over the campus.